pyoscx/scenariogeneration/docu/Documentation.md

 1. **Patch all Geometries and Roads Together** This is done on two levels: the "RoadNetwork" level and the "PlanView" level.
 At the RoadNetwork level all defined roads are patched consecutively, and this is possible only if the "predecessor/successor" attributes of the roads have been set.
 This is done either by: fixing the first road added to (0,0,0) and patch all other roads to that one, or localize if any PlanView(s) created has a manually added start point (e.g. if multiple roads are not connected via predecessor/successor).
 At the PlanView level instead all geometries are patched together creating one continuous road, based at its start point.
 See the [highway_example](examples/xodr/highway_example.html) for an example showing how to work on the RoadNetwork level and [multiple_geometries_one_road](examples/xodr/multiple_geometries_one_road.html) for the PlanView level.

+Note: *adjust_roads_and_lanes* will assume that the heading is continious between different geometries and roads.

 2. **Create Lane Linking** At this step the algorithm tries to link the lanes between roads.
-Normally this requires the same number of lanes in the connecting roads, but if the roads have a different amount of lanes, (should only be done in a junction!), the algorithm handles this case by adding offsets when defining the predecessor/successor attributes (see example: highway_example)
+Normally this requires the same number of lanes in the connecting roads, but if the roads have a different amount of lanes, (should only be done in a junction!), the algorithm handles this case by adding offsets when defining the predecessor/successor attributes (see example: [highway_example](examples/xodr/highway_example.html), or [direct_junction_exit](examples/xodr/direct_junction_exit.html))

 __NOTE:__ No real sanity check is made with the *adjust_roads_and_lanes* method, hence the resulting road might be very strange if the input is "wrong".